fru/senden/README.md

 | `DELETE` | `warehouse/order/123`         | Delete it                    |
 | `GET`    | `warehouse/order/list?page=0` | Get the first page of orders |

-And finally, we can use it in our frontend code with auto-completion and type-safety.
+And finally, we can use it in frontend code with auto-completion and type-safety.

 ```ts
 import { client } from "senden";